 Perhaps a themed dinner party, a murder mystery evening, games night, karaoke, barbeque – if it gets people together, it can be a fundraiser.
 Ask your guests for a donation and supplement this with a raffle or similar.

 Swim, walk, run, parachute jump or silence and pie eating!
 Most things can be sponsored so the choice is yours.
 What would your friends and colleague consider an absolute challenge or daring?
-Maybe they think you're inseparable from your iPhone or incapable of cycling to work every day for a week.
-Prove them wrong and raise some money for older people.

 Let your imagination run wild - the more creative your idea the more publicity you are likely to get and the more people will support you.